The Ultimate Cooling Sheets Comparison for Perimenopause Night Sweats

 • Natural fibers (bamboo, eucalyptus) feel cooler initially

-• Synthetics (like Sheex) dry faster and resist odor
+• Synthetics (like Sheex check price on Amazon) dry faster and resist odor

 • Blends balance both properties Climate matters too—humid areas favor synthetics, while dry climates benefit from natural fibers.